Crescent Loom is a game about creating life. Knit bones, stitch muscles, and weave neurons into a biologically-realistic simple creature.

 The secret to these rhythms of motion are special circuits of brain cells called central pattern generators.
 If you’ve played QWOP, you know how hard it would be to move without these pattern generators taking care of muscle coordination for us.

-Crescent Loom is a game that lets you — in a hands-on way — discover and get an intuitive sense for how this basic component of our existence works. (with floppy, clumsy creatures)
+Crescent Loom is a game that lets you — in a hands-on way — discover and get an intuitive sense for how small networks of neurons can control a body.

 The first step to playing Crescent Loom will be to construct a body.
 Using a simple 2D editor, you must set the bones, muscles, and senses of your creature.
 Since your functions and movement depend on the forces exerted by these organs, their placement matters.